Weinstein handlebodies for complements of smoothed toric divisors: Lifting co-normals to Kirby diagrams

 \subsection{Transitioning from co-normal diagrams to the Gompf diagram}

-Our next goal will be to relate the standard neighborhoods of $\Gamma_0$ and $\Gamma_1$ to Legendrian curves in the Gompf diagram.
+Our next goal is to relate the standard neighborhoods $N(\Gamma_0)$ and $N(\Gamma_1)$ to Legendrian curves in the Gompf diagram.
 Note that so far, we have been working with Legendrians in $S^*F$ with the canonical contact structure induced by the canonical Liouville form on $D^*F$.
-To go to the Gompf diagram, we will need to perform a Weinstein homotopy of this canonical structure as in Theorem~\ref{thm:cot}, which will induce a contact isotopy on the boundary $S^*F$ where we attach the $2$-handles.
-Here we require a theoretical interlude to justify the move to the next step.
+To go to the Gompf diagram, we need to perform a Weinstein homotopy of this canonical structure as in Theorem~\ref{thm:cot}, which induces a contact isotopy on the boundary $S^*F$ where we attach the $2$-handles.

-Recall that the Weinstein structure compatible with the Gompf handlebody on $D^*F$ differs from the canonical structure on $D^*F$ by two steps.
-The first step is a Morsification of the canonical structure, as described in section~\ref{s:morsify}, using a perfect Morse function $\phi$ on $F$ such that the index $0$ critical point occurs in $E$, the index $1$ critical points occur in the $B$ and $C$ regions along the edges of the polygonal decomposition, and the index $2$ critical point occurs in $D$ at the vertex of the polygonal decomposition.
+Recall from Section~\ref{s:cotangent} that the Weinstein structure compatible with the Gompf handlebody on $D^*F$ differs from the canonical structure on $D^*F$ by two steps.
+The first step is a Morsification of the canonical structure, as described in section~\ref{s:morsify}, using a perfect Morse function $f$ on $F$ such that the index $0$ critical point occurs in $E$, the index $1$ critical points occur in the $B$ and $C$ regions along the edges of the polygonal decomposition, and the index $2$ critical point occurs in $D$ at the vertex of the polygonal decomposition.
 The second step is a holonomy homotopy supported near the index $0$ and index $1$ critical points (which accounts for the difference between the smooth skeleton in the Morsification and the singular skeleton from the Gompf handle structure).
-Since this second step does not affect the Weinstein structure near the boundary of $D^*F$ where we attach the $2$-handles, we will use the Morsified Liouville form $\lambda_\phi$ and its induced contact structure, to relate the Legendrians $\Lambda$ in $S^*F$ with the canonical contact structure, to their images under the induced contact isotopy in the Gompf Weinstein structure.
+Since this second step does not affect the Weinstein structure near the boundary of $D^*F$ where we attach the $2$-handles, we use the Morsified Liouville form $\lambda_f$ and its induced contact structure to relate the Legendrians $\Lambda$ in $S^*F$ with the canonical contact structure to their images under the induced contact isotopy in the Gompf Weinstein structure.

-If our Morse function $\phi$ is sufficiently $C^\infty$-small (which can be achieved by a global rescaling by a small positive number), then the Morsified Liouville vector field is $C^\infty$-close to the original canonical Liouville vector field.
-In particular, it will remain outwardly transverse to the boundaries that the canonical Liouville vector field was transverse to (like $S^*F$), therefore it continues to induce a contact structure.
-Furthermore, there is a family of Liouville forms relating $\lambda_{can}$ to $\lambda_\phi$ which all satisfy this property, so they induce contact structures on the boundary.
-This yields a contact isotopy from the canonical contact structure on $S^*F$, $\xi_{can}$, to the Morsified contact structure on $S^*F$, $\xi_\phi$.
-When $\phi$ is $C^{\infty}$ small, the contact isotopy will be $C^{\infty}$ small as well.